taddieken95/Accuray_Tech_Comm_Guide/Chapter 5: ECOs/Section 3: ECO Submittal Process.md

 If uploading a Rev. A release of a work instruction, be sure to attach FRM 1063996 in the **Attachments** tab of the ECO.
 If you are creating updates to a previously existing document, use FRM 033017

-> Both of these forms are found in Agile, and will contain instructions on how to populate them.
+> **NOTE:** Both of these forms are found in Agile, and will contain instructions on how to populate them.

 ## Submitting the ECO